ayoub-chaieb/Flask-REST-API/README.md

 ## Author

-Adapted and written by **Ayoub CHAIEB** based on IBM's lab materials.
+Developed and documented by **Ayoub CHAIEB**, extended with additional functionality for better usability and production readiness.